ruoyush/ruoyush.github.io/index.md

 layout: default
 ---

-I am a second-year Ph.D. student at the CS Department, Florida State University, under the supervision of **Prof. Kai Zhao**.
+I am a second-year Ph.D. student at the CS Department, Florida State University, under the supervision of [Prof. Kai Zhao](https://ayzk.github.io/).

 Apart from my research interests, I am proficient in web and mobile development, with a strong passion for technology.
 As an anime and game fan, I bring creativity and enthusiasm to my projects.
 Additionally, I am a video after-effects enthusiast.